Patlol/Handy-Install-Web-Server-ruTorrent-/README.md

 # HiwsT
 Handy Install a Web Server with ruTorrent and Cakebox --HwsT--
-_ruTorrent and Cakebox multiuser now !_
+_ruTorrent and Cakebox multiuser_
+_Apache2 or nginx_

 Install on Debian 8 or Ubuntu 16 server
-- apache
+- apache / nginx
 - php
 - rtorrent
 - librtorrent